-The composition, appointment, election and retirement of Council members are governed by the charity's Articles of Association and the Council Rules.
-All Council members are elected by the company members of BAOT for a three-year term, starting from the date of the Annual General Meeting.
+The composition, appointment, election and retirement of Council members are governed by the organisation's Articles of Association and the Council Rules.
+All Council members are elected by members of BAOT for a three-year term, starting from the date of the Annual General Meeting.
 The Council consists of nine members with the following roles: Chair; Council members from England, Wales, Scotland and Northern Ireland; Research and Development; Learning and Development; Industrial Relations and International Affairs.
-Further details of our Council members can be found on our website: rcot.co.uk/rcotcouncil

-We provide an induction for all new Council members, which includes all of the formal documents about the governance of RCOT, together with relevant Charity Commission publications and other general guidance about the management and administration of the organisation.
+We provide an induction for all new Council members, which includes all of the formal documents about the governance of BAOT, other general guidance about their directors' duties and information about the management and administration of the organisation.
 They also attend 121s with the Chair, CEO and SLT to learn more about the organisation, its management and governance.